HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 ### Content Creation and Reopen Scenario

 {% include infonote.html text='Implementer feedback on the generation and general handling of a resource\'s identifiers, including its logical `id` is requested.
-Should the logical id of a FHIR resource created during a content sharing session persist when the resource is persisted?
+During the content sharing session, should the logical id of a FHIR resource persist when the resource is persisted?
 How should id conflicts be resolved?
 Additionally, the ability of Subscribers who participated in a content sharing session to [reopen](2-10-1-ContentSharingFHIRcastMessaging.html#content-creation-and-reopen-scenario) a content sharing session including the state of content at the time of the prior close of the session' %}

 When a Subscriber creates a FHIR resource which it asks be added to the anchor context's content, it SHALL create an `id` for the resource (see: [Resource.id](http://hl7.org/fhir/resource.html)).
 Two approaches to populating the resource's `id` are possible: